farmera/sare_grant/study_methods.md

 #### Interpreting Spectral Indices

-Interpreting a spectral index begins with acquiring accurate aerial image data.
-Doing so requires consideration of two fundamental issues:
+Interpreting a spectral index starts with acquiring accurate aerial image data.
+Doing that requires consideration of two fundamental issues:

 1. Placing a camera at the correct height and orientation for a sufficient period of time.